-No, you can still save up to £15,240 in ISAs, although there’s rather less reason to bother with Cash ISAs now.
-The ISA limit will go up next year as well.
-All ISA interest is tax-free (it always has been) and it doesn’t count towards your Personal Savings Allowance.
+No, you can still save up to £20,000 in ISAs, although there’s rather less reason to bother with Cash ISAs now.
+The ISA limit may go up in future years, too.

-Remember, though, that for long-term investing, stocks and shares do much better than savings accounts so really you would be better off long-term, putting your money into a stocks and shares ISA, not a cash ISA.
+Remember, though, that for long-term investing, stocks and shares do much better than savings accounts so really you would be better off long-term putting your money into a stocks and shares ISA, not a cash ISA.
 Now that you can keep the first £1,000 of interest that you make, there’s even more reason to put the rest into shares.

 Find out how you could be making a LOT more money for your future in a stocks and shares ISA here.

 ISAs are now ‘flexible ISAs’, allowing you to take money out and replace it before the end of the tax year without it affecting your annual ISA allowance.

 It used to be that if you took money out of an ISA and then put it back again within the tax year (April 6th to April 5th) it would count as part of your ISA allowance when you put it back in.

 In other words, if you took out £10,000 and then put it back again a few weeks later, you would only be allowed to put in another £5,000 until the end of the tax year.
 The £10,000 you put back in would be counted as part of the £15,000 (or whatever the ISA limit was) for that tax year.

 Now, though, so long as you put the money back within in the tax year, it’s not counted as ‘new money’.
 This makes them a lot more flexible and encourages us to keep saving!

 The ISA allowance for the 2019/2020 tax year is £20,000 so you can put that money in, take it out and put it back in again all within the tax year without penalty.